legion-labs/legion/apps/src-ctl-cli/doc/Design.md

 # Requirements

-- Unified code & data solution
 - Large binary files: Central database
 - Support for live workflows: Branches
+- Support code & data
 - Predictable merges: Central locking across branches
 - Support for distributed build tools: Shared virtual workspaces

 ---

-# Requirement: Unified code & data solution
+# Requirement: Support code & data

+- Toolset should be the same to track/diff code in C++, Rust, Lua
+  * Code can be an asset
+- Configurable merge/diff tools based on file path patterns
+  * Source control can't be expected to understand all file types
 - Code and data have interdependencies
 - Atomic changes across code & data in a single commit
 - Unified tools and processes for all crafts